home-assistant/home-assistant.io/source/_integrations/nissan_leaf.markdown

   required: true
   type: string
 update_interval:
   description: The interval between updates if the climate control is off and the car is not charging.
 Set in any time unit (e.g.,  minutes, hours, days!).
+Providing a low interval will cause the service to refresh more frequently and can negatively impact your 12V battery.
   required: false
   default: 1 hour
   type: time